cbinding/yearspans/README.md

 ### Language (optional)

 The [ISO639-1](https://www.iso.org/iso-639-language-codes.html) two character language code corresponding to the language of the input data.
 This hints to the underlying matching process the most appropriate matching patterns to use.
-Languages currently supported (to a greater or lesser degree) are:
+Languages currently supported are:

 - Czech ('cs')
 - Dutch ('nl')